microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 or impossible to create the destination field's parent without the field being populated, or both.

-Node destructuring is a feature would allow a client to decompose a node by making it unreachable and uneditable, while at the same time transforming all of the immediate children of that node into individual roots.
+Node destructuring is a feature that would allow a client to decompose a node by making it unreachable and uneditable, while at the same time transforming all of the immediate children of that node into individual roots.
 The children can then be consumed to create a new node, or moved.

 This destructuring feature interacts with repair data because deleted nodes can be destructured.
-When that happens, the `StygianForest` would need to update its records to remove the entry for the destructured node if there is one, and add entries for the new root if any.
+When that happens, the `StygianForest` would need to update its records to remove the entry for the destructured node if there is one, and add entries for the new roots if the destructured node had any children.

 #### Garbage-Collecting Repair Data of Expired Sessions

 In our current system, only the session that produced a given edit is able to undo that edit.
 This means that, once an edit is sequenced, the repair data associated with it will only become relevant if the session undoes that edit.

-Each peer could take notice of peer sessions ending and garbage-collect any repair data associated with the edits of that session, so long as those edits were outside the collaboration window.
+Each client could take notice of peer sessions ending and garbage-collect any repair data associated with the edits of the session, so long as those edits were outside the collaboration window.

-Note that this trick will cause problem if _any_ of the following becomes true:
+Note that this performance optimization will cause problems if _any_ of the following becomes true:

 -   A client can edit deleted content even after witnessing the sequenced edit that performs the deletion.
 -   Edits from one session can be undone by a different session.
 There are different ways this could become true: